Kong/docs.konghq.com/app/_src/gateway/kong-manager/workspaces.md

 1. Click **Settings** and then **Delete**.

 {:.note}
 > To delete a workspace using the Kong Manager GUI, the workspace must first be empty.
-If the workspace contains any entities, you will need to follow the admin-api instructions to delete both the workspace and any associated entities.
+If the workspace contains any entities, you will need to follow the admin API instructions to delete both the workspace and any associated entities.

 {% endnavtab %}
 {% navtab Admin API %}